StarRocks/starrocks/docs/data_source/catalog/deltalake_catalog.md

 ## Usage notes

 - StarRocks supports querying Parquet data files of Delta Lake.
-- StarRocks supports querying data in the following types from Delta Lake: MAP, STRUCT, BOOLEAN, BYTE, TINYINT, SMALLINT, INTEGER, LONG, FLOAT, DOUBLE, DATE, TIMESTAMP, STRING, DECIMAL, and ARRAY.
-The BINARY data type is not supported.
+- StarRocks does not support querying data of the BINARY type from Delta Lake.
 Note that errors occur if you query data in unsupported data types.
 - From StarRocks v2.4 onwards, you can use the [DESC](../../sql-reference/sql-statements/Utility/DESCRIBE.md) statement to view the schema of a Delta Lake table.
 If the table contains columns of unsupported data types, the values in the columns are displayed as `unknown` in the returned result.

 ## Before you begin